Empower Your Practice

 The U.S. Assistive Technologies Act of 1998 defines assistive technologies, also called adaptive technologies, as any "product, device, or equipment purchased commercially, modified, or custom-made that is used to maintain, increase, or improve the functionality of people with disabilities."

 Assistive technologies have many advantages.
-They allow people to take care of themselves, work, study, easily access information, increase independence and communication and fully participate in public life.
+They allow people to take care of themselves, work, study, easily access information, increase independence and communication and fully participate in public life, while also integrating with software for Occupational Health and Safety management in workplace environments.

 Assistive device technologies may include: